Frequently Asked Questions

 For additional information about what is required by policies at Roswell Park, please see:

 What should I do when I have created intellectual property?

-You should complete an new Technology Disclosure (NTD) form (link) as soon as possible and submit it to the Technology Transfer Office.
+You should complete a new Invention Disclosure Form as soon as possible and submit it to the Technology Transfer Office.
 The form asks questions including specifics about the innovation, important dates in the history of the innovation, the investigators involved, and any funding sources or other obligations.

 When should I disclose an innovation to the Technology Transfer Office?

 As soon as you believe you have created new intellectual property, and definitely before any public disclosure of the IP.
 Public disclosure of the innovation can prevent a patent from being granted, and without patent protection, companies are less likely to invest in turning the innovation into an actual product.
 Thus, public disclosure of the innovation (before protecting the IP) can actually prevent it from being used for the public good.